Investigating the ecological effects of biocides on nearshore fishes in the Gulf of Mexico.

 Tracking persistent man-made chemicals to identify the sources of river, aquifer, and coastal water pollution.

 Developing biogenic gas analyses (e.g., methane, carbon dioxide) to assess pollutant biodegradation and greenhouse .

 Pioneering the use of vapor-phase surveying to detect VOCs (e.g., fuels, solvents, fumigants) in groundwater aquifers.

-Assessing the potential for landfill gas migration to impact groundwater underlying an active solid waste facility.
+Assessing the potential for landfill gas and leachate to impact groundwater underlying active solid waste facilities.

 Critiquing the design and performance of groundwater remediation (e.g., vapor extraction, bioaugmentation, chemical oxidation) techniques.

-Utilizing natural and anthropogenic tracers to evaluate the extent and locations of submarine discharge from coastal aquifers.
+Utilizing natural and anthropogenic tracers to evaluate the extent of submarine discharge from and seawater intrusion into coastal aquifers.

-Projecting the effects of geological carbon sequestration on shallow aquifers overlying the storage reservoirs (i.e., formation cap rocks).
+Projecting the effects of geological carbon sequestration on shallow aquifers overlying the storage reservoirs (i.e., geoengineering impacts).